 Medicago polymorpha is

-an annual or biennial herb that originated in Europe and naturalized
+an annual or biennial herb originating in Europe and naturalized in

-itself in various districts in the Edo period.
-Basal parts of stems
+various districts in the Edo period.
+Basal parts of stems crawl on

-crawl on the ground, growing to 10-60cm in height.
-Leaves comprise
+the ground, growing to 10-60cm in height.
+Leaves comprise three

 deeply like the teeth of a comb, and flowers, yellow, 4-5mm long,